tardate/LittleArduinoProjects/README.md

-# 395 Little Electronics and Arduino Projects
+# 396 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AT89C2051/Programmer](./8051/AT89C2051/Programmer) - Building a programmer for the Intel MCS-51/8051 compatible AT89C2051, with host software running on MacOSX.
+> Latest addition:sparkles: [CapacitiveTouchOrgan](./playground/CapacitiveTouchOrgan) - a simple chromatic scale organ, controlled with a Freescale/NXP MPR121 Proximity Capacitive Touch Sensor and an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.